amichu22/RCourseLab6/RCourseLab6/vignettes/lab_report_knapsack.md

-As usual to the other packages there is **/R** folder, where all three implemented algorithms are kept as .R file. **/Data** folder contains a.rda file of knapsack_objects which is a dataframe consisting of values and weights. **/test** folder contains implemented testcases for the functions.
+As we have created packages in earlier labs , similar to that there is **/R** folder, where all three implemented algorithms are kept as .R file. **/Data** folder contains a.rda file of knapsack_objects which is a dataframe consisting of values and weights. **/test** folder contains implemented testcases for the functions.
 All .rd files are situdated inside **/man** folder and .Rmd file containing the vignette documentation is inside the **/vignettes** folder.